hassankhalil33/ucard/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses [React Native EXPO](https://expo.dev/) for the Frontend.
+Expo is a bundle of tools created around React Native to help you start an app very fast.
+Coupled with [TypeScript](https://www.typescriptlang.org/).
+TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- This project uses [ExpressJS](https://expressjs.com/) for the Backend.
+Fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/).
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [Mongoose ODM](https://mongoosejs.com) package which allows the app to create a custom storage schema and save it to [MongoDB](https://www.mongodb.com).
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send push notifications, the app uses [FireBase FCM](https://firebase.google.com/docs/cloud-messaging) package which supports Android and iOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.